Elise Kova is the USA Today bestselling author of books filled with magic.

 Want to hear me pronounce the names?
 Watch this video on YouTube: https://www.youtube.com/watch?v=VlAdRDNd4qU

-How do you pronounce the names in the Loom Saga?
+How do you pronounce then names in the Loom Saga?

-There’s actually a pronunciation guide in the appendix in the back of the book at the end in both digital and hardcover editions.
+There’s actually a pronunciation guide in the appendix in the back of the book at the end in both digital and physical editions.

-How did you come up with the names in Air Awakens?
+How do you come up with the names of your characters?